microtrain/bootcamp/14-Angular/04-NgAuth/README.md

 }
 ```

 For this test go the *~/mean.example.com/app.js* and turn off the whitelist.
 Start the stack and load [http://localhost:4200/login](http://localhost:4200/login).
 Check your JS console, if everything is working you will see something like the following.
-This tells us we are able to connect to the API at this point we can turn white listing back on and implement the authentication functionality.
+This tells us we can connect to the API at this point we can turn the whitelist logic back on and implement the authentication functionality.

 ![Login Success](/img/ng/auth/login-success.png)

 Now we are ready to build the login form.
 We will start by updating the component.
-We will remove the constructor's implementation as well as the hard coded credentials from the ```login()``` method.
+We will remove the constructor's implementation as well as the hardcoded credentials from the ```login()``` method.

 ```ts